opendocsg/slw-judgments-backfill/2002_SGHC_231/report.md

 6\.
 Although it was asserted that OSB purchased the Jalan Daud property during the Japanese occupation, no evidence of this was furnished.
 As such, it is necessary to determine whether or not OSB became the owner of the said property by virtue of adverse possession.

 7\.
 At the outset, it ought to be noted that when section 9 of the Limitation Act was amended in 1994 to abolish claims by way of adverse possession, the Jalan Daud property was held under the common law system regarding the registration of ownership of land.
-The effect of the 1994 amendments on a claim for adverse possession of land held under the common law system was considered by the Court of Appeal in _Balwant Singh v Double L & T Pte Ltd_ [1996] 2 SLR 726.
+The effect of the 1994 amendments on a claim for adverse possession of land held under the common law system was considered by the Court of Appeal in _Balwant Singh v Double L & T Pte Ltd_ <span class="citation">[1996] 2 SLR 726</span>.
 In that case, Goh Joon Seng J, who delivered the judgment of the Court of Appeal, said as follows at p 732:

  Thus s 177 of the [1993 Land Titles Act] by sub-s 1 amended section 9 of the Limitation Act thereby abolishing claim by way of adverse possession.
 At the same time by sub-s 3 it preserved rights that had accrued as of 1 March 1994...